 Both of these brands made it on our list, along with several other quality diver’s watches under $500.
 So read further to check out our list, and hopefully you’ll find a diver’s watch that suits your budget and style.
 All of the watches below are waterproof rated to 200M or better.

 (Please note, at the time of publishing, all these watches were selling for $500 or less.
 Prices may have fluctuated since then, possibly pushing them over the original budget.
-We’ve also tried to include watches at the lower range for decent dive watches ($150-$200) to provide value options for everyone’s budget).
+We’ve also tried to include watches at the lower range for decent dive watches to provide affordable options for everyone’s budget).

 Best Dive Watches Under $500